SQream/sqream_docs/installation_guides/installations_for_in-process_functions.rst

       ls -l /etc/yum.repos.d/ | grep cuda

-2. If CUDA was installed manually (runfile install), the repository will not appear.
+2. If CUDA was installed manually using a runfile, the repository will not appear.

    Verify where CUDA is installed: